 5. You’re recommended to have a dog.

-If you’re living away from your home, alone in a completely new city, then you may look to the dog to support you.
+If you’re living away from your hometown in a new city, all alone, by yourself… then you may look to the dog to support you.

 And that’s not a wrong thing, after all, dogs are the perfect companion for lonely people.